mpyne-navy/dsb-report/dsb-report.md

 will tend to need equipment and software with similar power and capabilities.
 The facilities could also be used for Ada training.

-\[rec:27\]
+<a id="recommendation-27"></a>

-### *Recommendation 27: Each Service should provide its software Using Commands with facilities to do comprehensive operational testing and life-cycle evaluation of extensions and changes.* {#recommendation-27-each-service-should-provide-its-software-using-commands-with-facilities-to-do-comprehensive-operational-testing-and-life-cycle-evaluation-of-extensions-and-changes. .unnumbered}
+### *Recommendation 27: Each Service should provide its software Using Commands with facilities to do comprehensive operational testing and life-cycle evaluation of extensions and changes.*

 The user commands are responsible for defining the original requirements.
 However, many of the systems that are being developed are